 Since optimists are seen more favorably, it doesn’t hurt to try to adopt a more positive outlook, but finding a balance between all-out optimism and all-out pessimism is ideal.
 Then, you’ll be able to handle both the compliments and the criticism in stride.

 Demonstrate a Willingness to Learn and Try

 While a positive outlook is advantageous when looking for work in a creative field, a can-do attitude is also essential.
 Whatever field you’re in, you probably don’t have expertise in every single area of it.
 You can be a great web designer without knowing how to write good web copy.
-You can design dazzling logos without knowing how to create vectors.
+And can design dazzling logos without knowing how to create vectors.

 You don’t have to be expert at every part of your industry, but having a willingness to try new things and test your abilities can help you land clients or employment.
 Remember, you have no way of knowing whether you can do something until you try, so don’t say ‘no’ to an offer just because you’re not sure if you have the right skills.

 And yet, don’t oversell yourself either.
 If you have no experience with something, be honest about it, but follow it up by letting the employer or client know you are willing to give it a go.
 There are plenty of creative staffing recruiters and clients who are willing to take a chance on an honest worker who is anxious to learn.

 Once you have the right attitude, you are well on your way to landing creative employment.
 If you are ready to start your job search, contact us today to learn more.